sakupeltonen/2048/README.md

 2048 is a single-player sliding block puzzle game.
 The objective is to slide numbered tiles on a 4x4 grid to combine them and create a tile with the number 2048.
 The player slides tiles either up, down, left, or right.
 Two tiles with the same number can be merged into one, with double the value.
 The game is won when a tile with the value 2048 appears, though players can continue to play to achieve higher scores.
 The game is lost if there are no possible moves.

 ### Wrappers
-- **OnehotWrapper** Encodes the board into an array of one-hot vectors
+**OnehotWrapper** Encodes the board into an array of one-hot vectors.

-- **PenalizeMovingUpWrapper** This wrapper penalizes the agent for moving up.
-It also has the capability to block the 'up' move by removing it from the available moves whenever other moves are available.
-- **AfterstateWrapper** is an observation wrapper that returns the environment state after applying a given action, before spawning a random tile.
+**AfterstateWrapper** is an observation wrapper that returns the environment state after applying a given action, before spawning a random tile.

-- **NextStateWrapper** This is an observation wrapper that adds information to help the agent understand the environment dynamics.
+**NextStateWrapper** This is an observation wrapper that adds information to help the agent understand the environment dynamics.
 For each possible move (left, right, down, up) **in the new state**, the information includes
   - reward (approximately normalized by dividing by `max_tile`)
   - whether the move is valid
   - whether the game ended (in one possible outcome for the move)